gsekeres/cornell_theory_reading_group_RL/README.md

 ### Chapter 3

 Python code for the finite Markov example, with slides explaining the code and environment.
 Python code from [Shangtong Zhang](https://github.com/ShangtongZhang/reinforcement-learning-an-introduction), slides written by [Finn](http://finnyeee.site).
+Julia code extending the Python code written by [Gabe](https://gabesekeres.com/).

 ### Chapter 4